Antique Mason Jar Values: Logo, Mold, Color and Closure

 • Maker and mark: The embossing on the face and the marks on the base (and even the lid) often point to a specific manufacturer and era.

 • Color: Glass color ranges from common aquas and clears to scarce ambers, greens, and cobalt blues.
-Color can move a jar from market-dependent values to market-dependent values.
+Color can move a jar from a market-dependent range.

 • Closure type and completeness: Original, period-correct closures—zinc caps with porcelain liners, glass lids with yoke clamps, Lightning bails—boost value significantly.